 Occasionally, a keypanel may call, and there won't be a key assigned to talk back to that caller.
-In this case, the caller's name will appear in the Call waiting window.
-Press down and hold the Call waiting key to talk back.
+In this case, the caller's name will appear in the call waiting window.
+Press down and hold the call waiting key to talk back.

-To clear a name from the Call waiting window, tap UP on the Call waiting key.
+To clear a name from the call waiting window, do the following:

+Tap up on the call waiting key.

-If a second call is received in the Call waiting window while a caller name is already displayed, the Call waiting LED will flash red.
-To answer the second call, tap up to clear the first name, then hold the key down to talk to the second caller.
+If a second call is received in the call waiting window while a caller name is already displayed, the Call waiting LED will flash red.

+To answer the second call, do the following:

+Tap up to clear the first name, then hold the key down to talk to the second caller.

-NOTE: By default, only the names of callers who are not currently assigned to intercom keys will appear in the Call waiting window.
-Alternatively, you can force all caller names to display in the Call waiting window.
-This is controlled either by DIP switch 2 on the ADAM Master Controller card or by the AZedit check box titled Always Stack Callers In Call Waiting Window.
+NOTE: By default, only the names of callers who are not currently assigned to intercom keys will appear in the call waiting window.
+Alternatively, you can force all caller names to display in the call waiting window.
+This is controlled either by DIP switch 2 on the ADAM Master Controller card or by the AZedit check box titled "Always stack callers in call waiting window".
 (AZedit Options menu, Intercom Configuration, Options tab.

-NOTE: The setting in AZedit overrides the DIP switch 2 setting on the Master Controller card.)
-If your intercom system has mostly keypanels with alphanumeric displays, we recommend that you do not stack all callers in the Call waiting window.
+Note: the setting in AZedit overrides the DIP switch 2 setting on the Master Controller card.)
+If your intercom system has mostly keypanels with alphanumeric displays, we recommend that you do not stack all callers in the call waiting window.